happybono/SonataSmooth/README.md

 ### Savitzky–Golay Coefficients Computation
 #### How it works
 Constructs a Vandermonde matrix for the window, computes its normal equations, inverts the Gram matrix, and multiplies back by the transposed design matrix.
-The first row of the resulting “smoother matrix” yields the filter coefficients.
+The first row of the resulting "smoother matrix" yields the filter coefficients.

 #### Principle
 Savitzky–Golay filters derive from least‐squares polynomial fitting.